Leaving your home unprotected is risky

 - Consult a good locksmith to make sure you have the right types of locks on your doors and windows and that they're all functioning.

-- Secure your exterior doors and any doors from attached garages by installing good quality deadbolt door locks, doorjamb reinforcement, security-type door strikes, and strong, properly installed doors and door frames that cannot be spread apart.
+- Secure your exterior doors and any doors from attached garages by installing good quality deadbolt door locks, doorjamb reinforcement, reinforced hinges, security-type door strikes, and strong, properly installed doors and door frames that cannot be spread apart.

 - Install deadbolt locks on all exterior doors and doors from an attached garage.
 Look for a deadbolt lock that has been given a Grade 1 rating from the American National Standards Institute (ANSI).
 The ANSI tests locks for security and durability, and gives them a Grade 1, 2 or 3, with Grade 1 being the best.